NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Hard knockdown
     - Hitbox added to neck
     - Flags adjusted to "land" sooner
+- 8A
-- 8A comes out faster
+    - Comes out faster
+    - Bugs bite every 5 frames instead of 4
+    - Bugs bite every 4 frames instead of 2 on block
 - JB
     - Given a better decent angle
     - More lift
 - JA has bugs come out one frame sooner and hits 5 times instead of 3
 - JY added
-- Thrown by Shino 5Y is immune to mids and highs during the startup
+- 5Y victim is immune to lows and highs during the startup
 - 2Y
     - Added
-    - Victim is immune to mids and highs until they are released
+    - Victim is immune to lows and highs until they are released
+    - Lifts the enemy off the ground slightly before the bugs hit
     - First bug lifts
     - Bug hitboxes travel slower
     - Cannot sub until hit by the first bug (Follow up consistency has been improved)